open-telemetry/opentelemetry-demo/docs/kubernetes_deployment.md

 helm install my-otel-demo open-telemetry/opentelemetry-demo --values my-values-file.yaml
 ```

-With the frontendproxy and Collector exposed, you can access the demo UI at the
+With the frontend and Collector exposed, you can access the demo UI at the
-base path for the frontendproxy.
+base path for the frontend.
 Other demo components can be accessed at the
 following sub-paths:

 - Webstore: `/` (base)